 Shoppers are seeking balance.
 We see this in customer support experiences as well.
 The technology of a chatbot or automated answering service can resolve some issues, but certain interactions require an actual human that can “save face” for the brand.
 This was evident in one customer’s recent interaction with Papa John’s.
 And while automated checkout has arrived, we’re still a long way off from robots helping you find a can of green beans or making your customized sandwich.

 Brands are left with an important question.
 In light of changing consumer preferences (that are being influenced by automation and technology), how do you elevate the customer service experience?

 As the customer service experience evolves with technology, so must the company’s internal use of technology.
 Pure sales data only goes so far, and some companies may not be ready to invest in technologies like heat mapping or movement-tracking cameras.
 But there’s good news: Gathering information at the store-level is less complicated than you may think.
 It can be accomplished with technology that all your associates already have.

-In 2017, everyone has a computer right in their pocket via a smartphone.
+In this day and age, everyone has a computer right in their pocket via a smartphone.
 It’s a matter of empowering your employees with mobile technology.
 Make your employees your eyes and ears on the ground with the right apps.
 Encourage them to help audit stores in a way that can improve the customer experience.

 Remember: retail insights are only useful if they’re actionable.
 There’s a mobile solution that not only uncovers exceptions, but also enables users to set daily tasks and track their completion.